btrask/stronglink/SUBSTANCE.md

 		- Compiler warnings will catch accidental conversions
 	- Have a string type for borrowed strings
 		- I like `typedef char const *strarg_t;`
+	- Parsing
+		- I have no idea how to hand-parse strings in an easy, safe and efficient manner
+		- I don't want machine-generated code
+		- Suggestions welcome
 - Threading
 	- Shared resources
 		- Know when to use locks, conditions and semaphores